Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for MLB, WNBA, and NFL betting on Tuesday

 New bet365 users can claim $300 in bonus bets with the bet365 bonus code CBSBET365, with a first wager of $5 or more

-The latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more, and the Week 2 NFL schedule begins on Thursday when Green Bay hosts Washington in a matchup between teams coming off impressive Week 1 victories.
-There is a full slate of NFL games coming up this weekend, while Tuesday's sports schedule includes 15 MLB games and five WNBA contests.
+The Week 2 NFL schedule begins on Thursday night, and the latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more.
+Green Bay, which is coming off a blowout win over Detroit, hosts Washington on Thursday in an NFC showdown.
+There are 13 more NFL games on Sunday before Week 2 concludes with a Monday Night Football doubleheader.
+Meanwhile, all 30 teams in the MLB are in action on Tuesday, so there are plenty of ways to unlock the bet365 bonus code.
 Click here to get the newest bet365 bonus code and take advantage of one of the best sportsbook promos:

 How to claim the bet365 bonus code